Actors Humphrey Bogart and Ingrid Bergman pose for a publicity still for the Warner Bros film 'Casablanca' in 1942 in Los Angeles, California.

 100 best films of all time, according to critics

-Furthermore, there have been periods of history during which the exchange of ideas between critics and artists have spawned new conventions or artistic movements.
+There have been periods of history during which the exchange of ideas between critics and filmmakers have spawned new conventions or artistic movements.
 For example, the French film magazine, Cahiers du Cinéma—where both François Truffaut and Jean-Luc Godard worked as writers—played a vital role in the creation of French New Wave Cinema, which subsequently influenced a legion of auteurs.
-Meanwhile, there have also emerged a handful of famous critics over the decades, including Pauline Kael and Roger Ebert, whose unique interpretations of classic films have occasionally been heralded as works of art unto themselves.
+Meanwhile, a handful of famous critics have also emerged over the decades, including Pauline Kael and Roger Ebert, whose unique interpretations of classic films have occasionally been heralded as works of art unto themselves.

-Opinions are everywhere nowadays, but film critics still hold a certain amount of sway over how works are perceived.
-That might have people wondering: what are the best movies of all time according to critics?
-For the answer, Stacker gathered data from Metacritic (as of March 16, 2021), where movies are scored based on their aggregate critical reception.
-Movies not yet released to the public were not included.
+However, film critics still hold some sway over how works are perceived, especially when looking at decades past.
+Curious as to which movies are the most critically acclaimed of all time?
+Stacker gathered data from Metacritic (as of March 16, 2021), where movies are scored based on their aggregate critical reception.

 Counting down from #100, here are the best films of all time, according to the critics.